otwcode/open-doors-code/README.md

 that unlike the other scripts, this one does not destroy any databases or tables, though it does overwrite the tag fields in the `stories` or `bookmarks` databases.

+*Notes*:
+- The output for this command  (eg "Getting all tags per story...429/429 stories") will report the number of stories in the tag table, which may be more than the number of stories you have after removing DNI in the previous stage.

 ### Step 07 - Load Chapters into the Open Doors chapters table